Devlar-Technologies/ai-workforce/docs/quick-start.md

 # Quick Start Guide

-Get your Devlar AI Workforce up and running in under 15 minutes.
+Get your AI Workforce up and running in under 15 minutes.

 ## Prerequisites